Logo

 Daniel O'Connell publicly distanced himself from The Nation setting Duffy up as editor for the prosecution that followed.

-Daniel O'Connell championed the rights and liberties of people throughout the world including those of peasants in India, Maoris in New Zealand, Aborigines in Australia and Jews in Europe.
+Daniel O'Connell championed the "civil and religious liberties" of people throughout the world including those of peasants in India, Maoris in New Zealand, Aborigines in Australia and Jews in Europe.

 Daniel O'Connell was entirely undaunted: crowds gathered to hear him on Repeal were regularly treated to excursions on the evils of human traffic and bondage.